olehyev138/diverst-devv/docs/devops/migration.md

 ## Diverst Migration

-Describe steps for migrating from a legacy environment to beta
+Here we will describe the steps for migrating from a legacy environment to beta

+This document is intended to be followed in conjunction with the environment initialization document.

+We will outline the steps for initializing & migrating the environment & delegate to the environment initialization document when applicable.

-Migrating an environment from legacy to beta involves migrating two main aspects of the Diverst infrastructure:
+Migrating an environment from legacy to beta involves supplementing & changing a few steps in the normal environment initialization process:

- - Diverst Database - RDS
+- The environment database will be migrated from the legacy account & imported into Terraform
- - Diverst file storage - S3 bucket
+- The S3 file storage bucket will be synced with the new bucket

+#### Preliminary initialization

+Follow the environment initialization document up to & stopping before step 'E - Run Terraform'

-#### Database
+#### Database Migration

+Before running Terraform & creating infrastructure, we need to migrate the database & import it.

 Migrating a legacy database involves:

  - Moving the database to the new AWS account
  - Import database into IAC control (Terraform)
- - Migrating the database schema to Diverst beta

-1) Moving database
+1) Moving database to new AWS account

 - Inside the RDS console in the legacy account, select the legacy database & create a snapshot: `beta-migration-<db-name>-snapshot`

-- Share the snapshot, adding the account id of the new AWS _environment account_, created it in the environment initialization playbook
+- Share the snapshot, adding the account id of the new AWS _environment account_, created in the previous step

 - Inside the RDS console of the new AWS environment account, navigate to shared snapshots & restore the database.
 Ensure to set the database identifier in accordance with Terraform configuration: `<env-name>-db`.
 Specifically, `<env-name>` must match the value in <env>.tfvars under the same name.
 If the database is set differently, Terraform will _replace_ the database instead of updating it.